API Reference

 What this does: Makes a completion request with intelligent routing.

-When to call: Every time your agent needs an LLM response for this goal.
+When to call: Every time your agent needs a model response for this goal.

 Example